irshadshalu/discord-timezoneroles-bot/README.md

 ## Running the bot

 1. Install dependencies with
     `poetry install`

+If you're getting errors with `distutils` package on ubuntu/debian, try this:
+    `sudo apt-get install python3.10-distutils`

 2. Create a .env file and add your secret token

     BOT_TOKEN="YOUR_TOKEN_HERE"

-2. Run the bot with
+3. Run the bot with

-    `poetry run bot.py`

-or

     `poetry shell`
     `python bot.py`

-3. Run the worker which updates role times at regular intervals with
+4. Run the worker which updates role times at regular intervals with `poetry shell`

-    `poetry run worker.py`

-or

-    `poetry shell`
     `python worker.py`